 Commanding officers had to apply to the Secretary at War for authority to charge from time to time the established rate of bounty for such Maltese recruits as were enlisted.

 In Dec 1826, the regimental hospital of the troops in the Cottonera District was moved from Fort Ricasoli to the Inquisitor's Palace Vittoriosa.
 The hospital from Fort Ricasoli was moved to the barracks at the Isola Marina.

-Anne de Valletta Fidler born on 2 Mar 1826, daughter of Deputy Commissary General William Fidler and his wife Anne, was baptised on 1 Apr 1826.
+1 Apr Baptism of Anne de Valletta Fidler born 2 March 1826, daughter of Anne and Deputy Commissary General William Fidler.

-Richard Eaton Inspector of Ordnance Accounts for the Mediterranean married Elizabeth Saunders a spinster of Ivinghoe in the County of Buckinghamshire on 15 July 1826.
+15 July Marriage of Richard Eaton Inspector of Ordnance Accounts for the Mediterranean and Elizabeth Saunders, a spinster of Ivinghoe in the County of Buckinghamshire.

 Floriana Officers' Mess

 On 1 Jan 1826, work commenced on converting the Floriana Market into an Officers' Mess.
 The market covered an area of 145 by 105 feet, and overlooked the granaries.

 The Floriana Officer's Mess was completed on 31 July 1826.
 The work was superintended by Col George Whitmore RE, and was completed on budget.
 Its estimated expense was £1300 9s 10d; its actual expense £1301 4s 6d.

 Board of Health

 The Board of Health, which had been suppressed by the first Colonial Governor Sir Thomas Maitland, was re-established on 28 Feb 1826.